Leaves Curling Up? [Main Causes and Cures]

 Temperatures That Are Too Cold

 Conversely, cold temperatures can be just as dangerous for your cannabis plants as high temperatures.
 Cannabis needs to be grown in temperatures at or above 50°F, or 10°C. When temperatures drop below this threshold, curling leaves are the first sign of trouble.
 Along with curling leaves, you’ll find that plants will start to yellow, and will begin to die off.
 Colder temperatures are something to be expected with cannabis, though.
 In fact, some strains need exposure to cold snaps to achieve their vibrant purples and blues.
 The real issue is prolonged exposure to the cold.
 When temperatures remain cold, your plants will likely die.
 Should they survive the exposure, then they’ll have poorly developed buds and flowers.
 In some cases, they won’t even reach the flowering stage, and growth is permanently stunted.
-Another thing to be worried about is cold temperatures and high humidity.
+Leaves Curling Up?
+[Main Causes and Cures] Another thing to be worried about is cold temperatures and high humidity.
 This can be caused by freezing temperatures overnight followed by rain or sleet.
 When this happens, cannabis plants are at risk for Botrytis.
 Botrytis is commonly known as bud rot.
 All of the work that you’ve put into your plants can go to waste if their temperature is not controlled.

 Curing Colder Temperatures